iTwin/itwinjs-core/test-apps/display-test-app/README.md

   * A combo-box for changing the current snap mode.
   * A progress indicator showing progress of tile requests for all viewports.
 * A large central surface on which any number of floating windows (including iModel viewports) can be positioned.
+  * Within this surface, a window in which notifications are displayed.
 * A status bar at the bottom in which prompts and error messages are displayed.

 Much of display-test-app's functionality can be efficiently accessed via the key-in field.
 Press the backtick key to focus the key-in field.
 As you type, available key-in commands matching the input will be displayed.
 Press `Enter` to execute the key-in.
 See the list of key-ins below.